Tag Archives: Photoshop

 Today the RAW image format gives professional and serious amateurs the same options in a virtual “digital darkroom”

 1. Photographers excitement: Sometimes the excitement of an event will cause the photographer in you to forget all about settings and metering.
 I can easily over or underexpose a shot.
 This happens to me more often than not.
-THANK goodness for RAW
+THANK goodness for RAW!

 Fixing underexposure in Lightroom